AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-01.md

 export default counterSlice.reducer
 ```

 Next stop is our router.
-In the past it was seen as an anti-pattern to pair routing and state/redux but over the last few years, this has become a proven setup that allows us to control user navigations and state in a more fine-grained and state-checked manner.
-To make this work, we will ad React-router and connected-React-router for an easy integration of both.
+In the past, it was seen as an anti-pattern to pair routing and state/redux but over the last few years, this has become a proven setup that allows us to control user navigations and state in a more fine-grained and state-checked manner.
+To make this work, we will ad React-router and connected-React-router for easy integration of both.

 To check if Redux and Routing work, we will add a demo/counter example and set up some basic routing.